Picovoice/falcon/binding/python/README.md

 ### Usage

-Create an instance of the engine and diarize an audio file:
+Create an instance of the engine and perform speaker diarization on an audio file:

 ```python
 import pvfalcon